plo1/fedora-scripts/README.md

 Note: This script only works for computers with optimus technology

-## Shortcuts
+## icon

-Just a bunch of shortcuts that I use.
-Copy into `/home/philip/.local/share/applications/` after installing said apps.
+icon.py is a script that creates icons for common apps I use.
+Icons are created in `$HOME/.local/share/applications/`

+    # To add icon one by one and see each file contents
+    python3 icon.py
+    # For batch adding all icons at once
+    python3 icon.py -a

 ## Credits